conradhalling/datacamp/README.md

 The requirements.txt file includes all of the packages needed for the courses included in this repository.

-Use these steps to set up:
+Open a Terminal window and enter these commands to set up:

 ```shell
 # Clone this repository.